General Introduction : The State

 translation of Brook Taylor's Methodus Incrementorum

 Directa & Inversa is presented.
-Link to the
+Link to the contents document by clicking here.

 The Lunes of Hippocratus are extended by Wallenius in a much neglected paper presented 'pro gradu' in 1766 at the Royal Academy of Abo (Turku, in Finland); the student defending the paper was Daniel Wijnquist; a full geometrical derivation of each lune is given, followed by a trigonometric analysis.
 I wish to thank Johan Sten for drawing my attention to this work, and for his help in tracking down an odd reference.
 Link to the document by clicking here.